Colombia's ELN rebels say deadly car bomb was legitimate act of war

 BOGOTA (Reuters) - Colombia’s ELN rebel group on Monday claimed responsibility for last week’s car bomb attack against a police academy that killed 21 as a legitimate act of war and urged President Ivan Duque to return to the negotiating table.

-In a statement on its website, the National Liberation Army (ELN) said it conducted the attack against a “military installation” where officials are trained to provide intelligence and actively participate in the war.
+The National Liberation Army (ELN) said in a statement on its website that it conducted the attack against a “military installation” where officials are trained in intelligence and actively participate in the war.

-“The operation carried out against said installations and troops is lawful within the law of war, there were no non-combatant victims,” the ELN said.
+“The operation carried out against said installations and troops is lawful within the law of war, there were no non-combatant victims,” the ELN said, adding that the military attacked its camps during an ELN Christmas ceasefire.

-In last Thursday’s attack, a gray Nissan Patrol SUV carrying about 80 kilograms (176 lbs) of high explosive pentolite, broke through checkpoints onto the grounds of the General Santander School in the capital, Bogota, before it detonated, also damaging hundreds of apartments nearby.
+In last Thursday’s bombing, a gray Nissan Patrol SUV carrying about 80 kilograms (176 lbs) of high explosive pentolite, broke through checkpoints onto the grounds of the General Santander School in the capital, Bogota, before it detonated.

 The blast killed 20 cadets between the ages of 18 and 23 and the driver, ELN explosives expert Jose Aldemar Rojas, officials said.